 Until the late 1960’s five little towns hidden somewhere in the mighty cliffs of the Italian Rivera were virtually unknown to the rest of the world.
 These little sleepy Italian fishing villages have now become some of the most famous coastal landscapes in the world.
 The Cinque Terre forms every travellers dream – what with its pastel buildings hidden amongst rocky cliffs and sparkling waters.
 It’s magic to the eyes but what many travellers don’t know is that it’s a feast for the taste buds too!

-Known for freshly prepared seafood and delicious wines it’s easy to see why you can’t come to the Cinque Terre without trying the local cuisine.
-Here is a list of typical local foods and drinks that you should not miss when roaming through the Italian Rivera.
+Known for freshly prepared seafood and delicious wines it’s easy to see why you have to try the local cuisine when visiting the Cinque Terre.
+Here is a list of 7 local foods (and drinks) to try when roaming through the Italian Rivera.

 Monterosso is famous for serving some of the best quality anchovies.
 In fact locals actually enjoy eating them in a variety of different ways.
 Try these options if you’re feeling adventurous – raw anchovies with a trickle of olive oil and lemon, 2) raw anchovies with oregano, parsley and garlic, 3) stuffed anchovies, 4) fried anchovies; or 5) anchovies cooked with potatoes.